Charlie-Walsh/milestone-3/README.md

  'at=error code=H10 desc="App crashed" method=GET path="/favicon.ico" host=the-sanctum-cw.herokuapp.com request_id=4285cfd9-7a50-4e16-8a67-f039d5b80761 fwd="92.233.104.68" dyno= connect= service= status=503 bytes= protocol=https'

  - db.creat_all() is throwing a RunTimeError: Working outside of application context. *Solution* - Installed previous version of flask-sqlalchemy psycopg2.

- - author-lname returning null value, causing an error due to null constraint. *Solution attempt* - I was commiting the form session to the database prematurely after each entry, causing author-lname to be a null value.
-Refactored POST code to commit at the end only.
-After testing, author_fname is now causing a null value.
-Further debug needed.

 <hr>